Current students

 Bachelor of Science

-- Course advice: advice is available to help you choose your major, electives and to plan your course.
+• Course advice: information to help you choose your major, electives and to plan your course.

 Outstanding students may be eligible to undertake an undergraduate research project or complete a masters-level subject in their third year.